JacopoLungo/oopPoliTo/README.md

-# Cartella Esami OOP svolti
+# OOP exams
+This folder contains